Home | Volume 48 | Article number 187

 Results Up Down

 Participants: a total of 77 health personnel participated in the study with a 100% response rate; of whom 43 (56%) were nurse assistants, 17 (22%) were nurses, and 4 (5%) were physicians and 13 (17%) of others professionals.
 The most represented age group was that of 26-40-year-olds (68%) and the sex ratio male to female was 3/2.
-And the most represented health facilities were in the sixth category (Integrated Health Centers) with 54.5% (Table 1).
+The most represented health facilities were in the sixth category (Integrated Health Centers) with 54.5% (Table 1).

 Main results